Poland

 Taxpayers must report related party transactions entered into under one of the following terms:

-• Both foreign and domestic related parties at the specific request of the tax authority.
+- Both foreign and domestic related parties when requested by the tax authority.

 Local Report